 Prior to becoming the Assessor-Recorder, Carmen was elected to the Board of Supervisors to serve as the City’s representative to the Sunset/Parkside District, winning elections in 2008 and 2010.
 During her tenure on Board of Supervisors, Carmen served as Chair of the Budget & Finance Committee and led the City’s first two-year budgeting process for FY2012-13 and FY2013-14.
 By working with labor, community advocates, City departments, and the Mayor’s Office, the Budget Committee was able to close the General Fund budget deficit, and make key investments in public safety, economic development, and health and human services, even during tough economic times.

-Prior to joining the Board of Supervisors, Assessor-Recorder Chu worked in the Mayor’s Office of Public Policy and Finance, where she served as the Deputy Budget Director and worked on projects such as the 311 Customer Service Center – a centralized point of access to City services available to residents 24/7.
-Under Chu’s direction, San Francisco was awarded the Distinguished Budget Presentation Award in 2006-2007 from the Government Finance Officers Association for the annual proposed budget document.
+Prior to joining the Board of Supervisors, Assessor-Recorder Carmen worked in the Mayor’s Office of Public Policy and Finance, where she served as the Deputy Budget Director and worked on projects such as the 311 Customer Service Center – a centralized point of access to City services available to residents 24/7.
+Under Carmen’s direction, San Francisco was awarded the Distinguished Budget Presentation Award in 2006-2007 from the Government Finance Officers Association for the annual proposed budget document.

-Assessor-Recorder Chu received two degrees in public policy.
+Assessor-Recorder Carmen Chu received two degrees in public policy.
 She graduated Magna Cum Laude and Phi Beta Kappa with a Bachelors degree from Occidental College.
-Chu also earned a Master’s degree from the Goldman School of Public Policy at the University of California, Berkeley, where she was the distinguished recipient of a Public Policy and International Affairs (PPIA) fellowship.
+Carmen also earned a Master’s degree from the Goldman School of Public Policy at the University of California, Berkeley, where she was the distinguished recipient of a Public Policy and International Affairs (PPIA) fellowship.